By Zafin Editorial

 For decades, the business of banking was relatively straightforward – almost to the point of being boring.
 Financial institutions would take money in at one rate in the form of deposits, lend money out at another (higher) rate in the form of loans and turn a profit on the difference.
 However, in the years following the financial crisis, today’s retail deposits business is an entirely different beast.

-Low interest rates.
-With interest rates at historical lows, retail banks are battling with compressed margins and an environment that offers very little incentive to deposit customers.
+Rising interest rates.
+Recently interest rates were at historical lows, which meant retail banks were battling with compressed margins and an environment that offers very little incentive to deposit customers.
+This is all changing as rates begin to rise.
 With an uncertain global economy and risk-averse customers looking for liquidity, we see a potentially unhealthy buildup of short-term deposits.
 With deposit guarantees, some clients may also be more inclined to spread their savings over multiple banking relationships.

 Regulation.
 As most retail bankers can confirm, regulatory requirements also have a direct and significant impact on retail deposits.
 Figure 1 below highlights a few current examples, many of which focus on the stability of deposits.
 As the depth, breadth and pace of regulatory action continues to increase, financial institutions will need to be both nimble and proactive in their efforts to comply with whatever comes down the pipe.